Skip to main contentSkip to data table

 • npm run check:cron-connections fails any trigger at or above 6/6 and reports 5/6 triggers as headroom full

-• the connection check includes budget-only scheduled surfaces that do not create separate cron_runs rows, currently telegram-registration-reconciliation and digest-trigger-poll
+• the connection check includes budget-only scheduled surfaces that do not create separate cron_runs rows: telegram-registration-reconciliation, telegram-digest-outbox-drain, and digest-trigger-poll

 Treat any new fetch-heavy work added to an existing trigger slot as competing for the same trigger-wide outbound connection budget.
 A trigger at 5/6 must be treated as full for new fetch-heavy work unless the change also reduces existing peak usage or moves work to a different slot.

-Current state: no job-bearing trigger is intentionally operated at 5/6.
-The former full slots were given headroom by reducing Telegram send batches to 4, running supplemental yield source families serially, and moving discovery-scan from the 08:05 daily lane to its own 08:10 trigger.
+Current state: sync-dex-liquidity is intentionally modeled at 5/6 because its nested direct-API phase can reach that static peak while staying below both the platform header-wait ceiling and the repo budget.
+Treat the halfHourlyOffset DEX scoring trigger as full for new fetch-heavy work.
+Other formerly full slots were given headroom by reducing Telegram send batches to 4, running supplemental yield source families serially, and moving discovery-scan from the 08:05 daily lane to its own 08:10 trigger.

-For sync-stablecoins, failed upstream responses must be consumed or canceled before later passes start.
-Leaving non-OK bodies unread can strand the same trigger-local connection slots and starve the late fallback phase (CoinMarketCap -> Jupiter -> DexScreener).
+For sync-stablecoins, failed upstream responses must still be consumed or canceled before later passes start.
+That rule bounds unread bytes, completes transport cleanup, and keeps fetch phases deterministic; it is not a claim that an unread body still occupies Cloudflare's header-wait slot.
+The late fallback phase remains CoinMarketCap -> Jupiter -> DexScreener.

-The same rule applies to Worker-side integration clients.
-Telegram delivery, X posting, and GitHub feedback submission should always consume or cancel response bodies before returning so one idle stream does not pin a scarce connection slot.
+The same cleanup rule applies to Worker-side integration clients.
+Telegram delivery, X posting, and GitHub feedback submission should consume or cancel response bodies before returning so transports do not retain unread streams or unbounded response bytes.

 Cron Budgeting